killme2008/clojure-control/README.md

 We defined a new task named "deploy" to copy release1.tar.gz and release2.tar.gz to remote machine's /home/alogin directory.

+Also,you can use rsync to transfer files

+		 (deftask :deploy "scp files to remote machines"
+	        []
+   	  		(rsync "src/" "/home/login"))

+Then it will be interpred as

+	     rsync src/ user@host:/home/login

 ## Define clusters